michaldanielewicz/michaldanielewicz/README.md

 ### :file_folder: Below you can find _**some**_ of my projects:
 1. VBA Excel Automation Components
-2. Python Blackjack
+2. Blackjack implemented in Python
-3. C++ triangle
+3. Triangle in C++
-4. Image processing Unison
+4. Image processing - algorithm used for object detection for varnishing machine
-5. HMI design UniOne
+5. HMI design of Uni-One project
-6. Uni - Air
+6. Uni - Air - air preparation system
 7. Snake game on the CNC machine - implemented in Structured Language (PLC).

 ### 📫 Feel free to contact me day and night at: